CourtHive/tods-competition-factory/documentation/docs/engines/draw-engine-overview.md

 ## Multi-structure effects

 When there are multiple structures in a draw, such as COMPASS or DOUBLE ELIMINATION draws, then losers (and sometimes winners) can move across structures.
-For instance a first round loser in an EAST structure will move into the first round of the WEST structure.
+For instance a first round loser in an East structure will move into the first round of the West structure.
 When this happens the `positionAssignments` for the target structure must be updated to map the `participantId` to the `drawPosition` where they have been assigned.